mehdinj/homework/r-week-8-hw-eeb174.md

 b c d 6.2 7.1 4.8

 After you find 3 different commands, compare notes with your neighbour.
-Did you have different strategies?
-Answer:
+Did you have different strategies? <br> Answer:

     #1
     x[2:4]